pjwelch1230/IPC_Project/README.txt

 Program has utilized code from https://man7.org/linux/man-pages/man7/unix.7.html

-Also a special thanks to Zuo Fei for providing a base for code as well as for help with the word search problem
+Also a special thanks to Professor Zuo Fei for providing a base for code as well as for help with the word search problem

 	##### Use Instructions #####